bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/features/privacy.md

   </div>

   <div id="spv_decentralized_peer" title="P2P Decentralized Peer Discovery" markdown="block">
-  The following P2P lightweight wallets use decentralized peer discovery by default.
+  We don't currently know of any P2P lightweight wallets that use decentralized peer discovery by default.

-  - BRD

-  If you know of another compliant lightweight wallet, please [tell us about it][docs issue].
+  If you know of a compliant lightweight wallet, please [tell us about it][docs issue].
   </div>